JorgePe/pyb00st/pyb00st/README.md

  [known issue](https://github.com/peplin/pygatt/issues/118) so I uninstalled pygatt and added a 0.25 delay and now it works (but not always).
 There is already a fix on github so I hope in a short time it will be included in the PyPi repositories.

+ I was using release 3.1.1.
+There was a new release, 3.2.0, but problem keeps occurring.